Abdelfattaah/VIDEO-CHAT-USING-DJANGO/README.md

 It's a Group video calling application using the Agora Web SDK with a Django backend.

-This project include the following features:
+This project include the following features: <br>
--Group and peer to peer video calling
+-Group and peer to peer video calling <br>
--full controls such as muting your mic
+-full controls such as muting your mic <br>
--turning your camera off
+-turning your camera off <br>
--displaying usernames (uing sqllite)
+-displaying usernames (uing sqllite) <br>